NEWSNEWS

 For Youth Under-20:

 • The grand prize winner will receive a commemorative plaque, prize money of 30,000 yen, and, for a winner who resides in Japan, an invitation to the award ceremony in Nagasaki.
 (A winner who resides outside Japan will be invited to participate online.)
-A Nagasaki Peace Tour will be arranged for those who wish to participate.

 • The second prize winner will receive a commemorative plaque and prize money of 10,000 yen.